Key West is full of things to do, so it’s not surprising that on many visits over many years, I had never stopped at the Key West Botanical Garden.

 It’s a modest attraction — $10 adult admission to tour 11 acres of tropical trees and plants on Stock Island.
 I recommend it for plant lovers, the sort of person who will be delighted to see an unusual palm specimen like the remarkable Cuban petticoat palm.

 If, on the other hand, you’re the kind of person who can’t learn enough about nature’s wondrous bounty, there’s a lot to like about the serene Key West Botanical Gardens, where you’ll see plants you would otherwise encounter only on Caribbean islands.

 But set your expectations correctly: The gardens are not manicured, trimmed and full of flowers; it feels more like a walk in a nature preserve.

 Right at the parking lot, you encounter one of its sweetest features.
 There is a beautiful view of a fresh water pond with several different kinds of chimes displayed in front of it, each with a mallet that lets visitors play a little music.
-Those chimes are played when the wild turtles are fed, and so the turtles have learned to swim over when they hear them ring.
+When those chimes are played, the wild turtles swim over.
 We counted nine turtles during our little concert and more were joining as we strolled on.

 That pond itself is an interesting feature.
 Fresh water is hard to come by in the Florida Keys and the garden is home to two of the last fresh water ponds in Key West.
-These ponds are unusual: Each is what is called a fresh water lens –a layer of fresh water that floats on top of the denser salt water that seeps up from the coral stone that forms the island.
+One of these ponds, Desbiens Pond, is an unusual “fresh water lens” – a layer of fresh water floats on top of the denser salt water that seeps up from the coral stone that forms the island.

 Thanks to this fresh water, migrating birds make stops here and the Key West Botanical Garden is a good birding spot.
 An acre of special plantings to attract butterflies ensures that butterflies also enhance the garden.
 (Two dozen species have been spotted here.)